 In May 2015, Royal Gold’s wholly-owned subsidiary, RGLD Gold AG, acquired a $130 million gold stream from a wholly-owned subsidiary of Golden Star Resources Ltd. (Golden Star), which was increased by $15 million to $145 million in December 2015.
 This stream included production from Golden Star’s Wassa, Prestea and Bogoso mines.
 Effective September 30, 2020, upon the sale of the Prestea and Bogoso mines by Golden Star, RGLD Gold AG and Golden Star separated the stream agreement to provide for a separate stream agreement for the Wassa mine.

-RGLD Gold AG owns the right to purchase 10.5% of the gold produced from the Wassa mine until the delivery of 240,000 ounces, upon which the stream percentage will decrease to 5.5% for the remaining life of mine.
+RGLD Gold AG owns the right to purchase 10.5% of payable gold produced from the Wassa mine until the delivery of 240,000 ounces, upon which the stream percentage will decrease to 5.5% for the remaining life of mine.
 The cash purchase price for gold is 20% of the spot price of gold per ounce delivered until the delivery of 240,000 ounces, and 30% thereafter.
-Payable gold is calculated as 99.5% of contained gold in doré.
+Payable gold is calculated as 99.5% of contained gold in doré or 99% in any other form.

 *Detailed information on our interest can be found on the Portfolio Asset Summary table